gammaswap/v0-subgraph/docs/mac-setup.md

 --ipfs 127.0.0.1:5001 \
 --debug
 ```
+You can use any username and password, just make sure the `DB_NAME` matches the db.
+Read [this](https://github.com/messari/subgraphs/blob/de8ee285616aed3e5997386349af8f5841e07176/docs/ERRORS.md#postgres-troubleshooting) to learn how to navigate through the database.
+This should be running on your local machine, so `LOCALHOST` should be the network of the local blockchain you create (e.g. hardhat is usually http://localhost:8545)

 Once the graph node is running, it will begin picking up events (i.e. created subgraph, smart contract event triggers, etc.)

 In my case, my database was *gammaswap-graph-node* and I’m pushing this to my [localhost](http://localhost) at port 8545.
 For some reason, writing mainnet for the network doesn’t really push it to mainnet.